 Alex is a School of Visual Arts graduate with a passion for media, writing and animation.
-He writes reviews for film, television and games.
+He writes reviews for film, television, and games.

 For example, the 2002 film Spirit: Stallion of the Cimarron centered on a wild mustang being captured by the U.S. Calvary where it was later freed and befriended by a Native American named Little Rock.
-Outside of decent reviews and performing all-right at the box office, it was an unique animated film where it blended both hand-drawn and computer animation and the story of the American Indian Wars was told through the horse's point of view without going too far and being too graphic by family movie standards.
+Outside of decent reviews and performing alright at the box office, it was a unique animated film where it blended both hand-drawn and computer animation, and the story of the American Indian Wars was told through the horse's point of view without going too far and being too graphic by family movie standards.
 It was like a movie that elementary or middle school students would watch when learning about the colonial period.
 Even so, this movie particularly became a media franchise.

 When a young girl (voiced by Isabella Merced) moves to a rural town and befriends a wild mustang, she and her new friends must save his herd from horse wranglers.

-Safe Story for Kids, Underwhelming for Adults
+Review: Safe Story for Kids, Underwhelming for Adults

-On a lighter note, there are a few callbacks from the original film are thrown in as a form of familiarity for long-time Spirit viewers.
-In fact, the most noble thing this movie did was dedicating to the late animator Kelly Asbury, well known for directing Shrek 2 and the original Spirit.
+On a lighter note, there are a few callbacks from the original film that are thrown in as a form of familiarity for long-time Spirit viewers.
+In fact, the noblest thing this movie did was the dedication to the late animator Kelly Asbury, well known for directing Shrek 2 and the original Spirit.
 Another difference for non-fans to point out is the switched perspectives.
 Instead of experiencing the story through the horse's point of view, it is told through the human side instead.
-No other way to describe this: This Spirit movie carries some "spirit" of the source material
+No other way to describe this: This Spirit movie carries some "spirit" of the source material.

 With that said, if you took anything Spirit out of context, the story alone is executed in the safest way for kids but nothing much special for anyone else.
 One of the story's issues is the pacing.
 Okay, the first act with Lucky moving to town, meeting her friends and taming Spirit is decently established enough.
 Actually, the best thing that the story handles is the heart whenever Lucky discovers her mother's horse-riding performer past and her natural growing bond with Spirit and his herd.
 Yet, once the adventure begins, the scenes where they head through Heck Mountain and the Ridge of Regret feel rushed.
 It is possibly due to its running time.
 If the movie had a little more time, the adventure would be more engaging.

-Low-Budgeted Animation with Cinematic Update
+Low-Budget Animation With Cinematic Update

 Spirit surprisingly transitions pleasantly into computer animation and the animators crafted the most of what they could do with outsourced production done at Jellyfish Pictures.
 Returning elements from the 2002 film are the horses themselves.
-The titular character and the horses look and animate anatomically accurate with readable facial expressions.
+The titular character and the horses look and are animated anatomically accurate with readable facial expressions.
 For Riding Free, the characters were given creative liberties and retooling in their designs.
 They retain their realistic features yet their eyes are more expressive.

 Miradero is an average rural town with nothing special to look at.
 But, the valley and desert environments outside the town help give the movie its scope.
 Even the locations that the girls venture through are conceptually intriguing with possibilities catering to the adventure genre.
 The problem is that the pacing hinders them from their full potential.
 The only component carried from the show is the painted backgrounds from afar.
-They help compliment the movie's minimal budget and continuously honor the hand-drawn film.
+They help complement the movie's minimal budget and continuously honor the hand-drawn film.
 In fact, during the credits, a montage of scenes would freeze and go into a 2D sketch-like illustration.
 Whatever side of the fence you are on, we could acknowledge that the animators worked hard and made the movie look cinematically possible.

-Ordinary and Flat Characters For Non-Fans
+Ordinary and Flat Characters for Non-Fans

-As mentioned before, one of the elements brought over from the Netflix show are its characters.
-While kids and fans of the show are satisfied that they maintain their personalities, newcomers would view them as either as average or one-dimensional.
+As mentioned before, one of the elements brought over from the Netflix show is its characters.
+While kids and fans of the show are satisfied that they maintain their personalities, newcomers would view them as either average or one-dimensional.
 Like his hand-drawn counterpart, Spirit is the stubborn yet brave and kind wild mustang that desires to go home to his herd.
 But, since this is about the humans instead of him, there are no inner monologues.
 Our human protagonist, Fortuna Esperanza Prescott a.k.a.
-"Lucky" is the typical independent and rebellious girl who wants to carry her late mother's legacy.
+"Lucky," is the typical independent and rebellious girl who wants to carry her late mother's legacy.

 Although the original actors from the show didn't reprise their roles, the casting for this movie makes up for it by giving the characters some personality, which could be the stand-out aspect about them.
-Isabella Mecred, Marsai Martin and McKenna Grace naturally work off each other nicely and Jake Gyllenhaal knows when to act silly and serious at the same time.
+Isabella Merced, Marsai Martin and McKenna Grace naturally work off each other nicely and Jake Gyllenhaal knows when to act silly and serious at the same time.
 Performances aside, a few characters are tolerable enough but the rest are easily forgettable.

-It is a difficult movie recommending, especially for a DreamWorks movie that people today don't know about.
+It is a difficult movie to recommend, especially for a DreamWorks movie that people today don't know about.
 If you enjoy the Netflix series or generally horses, that is for you.
-For anyone who fondly remember the 2002 film, it is most likely a rental.
+For anyone who fondly remembers the 2002 film, it is most likely a rental.
 Keep your expectations low.
-As for everyone else, it is a skip and watch the original instead.
+As for everyone else, it is a skip—watch the original instead.
 At least, it would get more attention than other DreamWorks properties nowadays.
-They may brought back Spirit for television, but was a risky move theatrically.
+It may have brought back Spirit for television, but it was a risky move theatrically.
 Then again, what did YOU expect?